 8. Freeport, Bahamas

-Coming back to beautiful beaches, we arrive at Freeport, which is the main city on Grand Bahama Island.
+Returning to beautiful beaches, we arrive at Freeport, the main city on Grand Bahama Island.
 Living in this place stuck in perma-vacation will get you around 117 days of rain

 9. Prince Rupert, Canada

 Serving as a gateway to sensational wilderness spots, Prince Rupert is the pluviophile lumberjack’s dream destination.
 It gets around 2,620 mm of annual rainfall, making it Canada’s wettest city!

 10. Carna, Ireland